rynaardb/rynaardb.github.io_BK/_posts/2020-01-08-swift-package-manager-creating-packages.md

 In the example above where we add a remote dependency to another framework, we specify a version of `1.3.0`.
 Using [Semantic Versioning]( https://semver.org ), SPM will automatically resolve the most recent version between 1.3.0 and 2.0.0 (the next major version number).

 You may however want to lock into a specific version, perhaps due to a regression introduced in a later version.
-In cases like this you can specify the `.exact` version of the package:
+In cases like this, you can specify the `.exact` version of the package:

 ```swift
 .package (url: "https://github.com/krzyzanowskim/CryptoSwift.git", .exact "1.3.0")